eclipse-sumo/sumo/docs/web/docs/sumo-gui.md

 - via menu *Edit-\>Breakpoints*
 - by setting option **--breakpoints TIME1,TIME2,...**
 - by loading [Configuration Files](#configuration_files) with breakpoint information
+- by clicking on an underlined time value in the message/warning log area.
+The breakpoint will be set 5s *before* the time value.
+This offset is configurable via the 'Settings'-menu (**CTRL+H**).
+To investigate the reason for a teleport warning, setting the offset to 305s before the teleport event is recommended.

 ## Keyboard Shortcuts